22 Delightful Pumpkin Patches Around Washington State

 With more than 40 varieties of pumpkins and winter squash, you’re sure to find the prefect gourd for ghoulish plans.
 With many pumpkins perfect for designing Jack-o-lanterns, a visit to Knapp’s U-Pick Farm on Green Bluff in Colbert is always productive.
 While there, you can enjoy their Fall Festival, which includes a pumpkin cannon, children’s straw bale maze, and more.

 Don’t forget to stop in at the farm store for a few goodies and gifts.
-You can also make your own scarecrow while at Knapp’s!
+With six acres of pumpkin patch land, you’ll definitely find the perfect pumpkin at this pumpkin patch north of Spokane!

 Middleton Farms – Pasco